awesomephant/united-generations-website/events/drawing-for-wellbeing-n-01.md

 featured_image:
   image: /assets/uploads/drawing03.jpg
   alt: Two black lines continuous drawings of a human face
-introduction: KLS Drawing for Wellbeing is a series of creative workshops for everyone who wants to practice drawing in a safe and inclusive space.
-The workshops aim to introduce younger and older generations to the art of drawing, from line-drawing, to shadowing, and landscaping.
+introduction: Drawing for Wellbeing is a series of creative workshops developed with Katherine Low Settlement for everyone who wants to practice drawing in a safe and inclusive space.
+This workshop focuses on the fundamentals of line drawings.
 link:
   url: ""
   text: ""